jovyan123-playground/jupyter-releaser/README.md

 ### Draft Release Workflow

 - Manual Github workflow
-- Takes a version spec and optional post version spec
+  - Input is a version spec and optional post version spec
 - Bumps version using the same method as the changelog action
 - Prepares the environment using the same method as the changelog action
 - Checks the changelog entry
   - Looks for the current entry using the HTML comment markers
   - Gets the expected changelog values using `github-activity`
   - Ensures that all PRs are the same between the two
-  - Writes the changelog entry out to a file to be used as the GitHub Release text
 - For Python packages:
   - Builds the wheel and source distributions if applicable
   - Makes sure Python dists can be installed and imported in a virtual environment